theduffster/KeepOutlookRunning/README.md

 ### How to Install:
 1. Extract contents of "KeepOutlookRunning.zip" anywhere
-2. CD to folder containing the contents you just extracted
+2. CD to folder containing the contents you just extracted using CMD or Power Shell
-3. Run InstallKeepOutlookRunning.bat if you are running a 32 bit version of Outlook.
-Run InstallKeepOutlookRunning-64bit.bat if you are running a 64 bit version of Outlook
+3. Run InstallKeepOutlookRunning.bat if you are running a 32 bit version of Outlook, Run InstallKeepOutlookRunning-64bit.bat if you are running a 64 bit version of Outlook
 4. Restart Outlook